You Can't Take the Honky Tonk Out of the Girl

 "You Can't Take the Honky Tonk Out of the Girl" is a song written by Bob DiPiero and Bart Allmand, and recorded by American country music duo Brooks & Dunn.
 It was released in September 2003 as the second single from their album Red Dirt Road.
-It reached number 3 in early 2004.
+It reached number 3 in early 2004 and spent five weeks there.

 Background and content

 The song was inspired by a line from the film Sweet Home Alabama.
 "I just invented this story about this girl.
-The model for this story lives in Branson, Missouri, and she's that girl in the song," DiPiero told The Boot.
+The model for this story lives in Branson, Missouri, and she's that girl in the song", DiPiero told The Boot.
 "We just took off on this story and came up with this song.
 It's got a got a cool Keith Richards/country/rockin' thing that Brooks & Dunn do so well.
 The song just grew its own wings and flew up the charts."

 Composition

 This up-tempo song accompanied by electric guitar and horn section is set in the key of F major.
 It has a main chord progression of F-C-B♭ and a vocal range of D_{4}-C_{6}.